|

 well-preserveddressed in a close-fitting robe of woven gold

 encrusted with red gems.

-Who is she? wondered Valandil.
-Why did
+want me to see her?
 She looks peaceful.
-Like Wilawen when she is sleeping
+Like Wilawen when she

 He leaned forward to take a closer look.